The Long Walk (novel): Characters

-Garraty's closest companion and staunch ally; one of the original "Musketeers", a 167-lb.
-16-year-old boy from Passaic, New Jersey, where he lived with his mother, father, and his four-year-old sister, Katrina.
+Ray's closest companion and staunch ally; one of the original "Musketeers", a 167-pound, 16-year-old boy from Passaic, New Jersey, where he lived with his mother, father, and his four-year-old sister, Katrina.
 He is described as very fit, with black hair and a bad scar along one cheek that stands out when he is nervous, frightened, or angry.
 A natural leader in his own right, McVries demonstrates wit, charisma, and compassion; he is also very bitter, and despises himself after a recent traumatic breakup.
 McVries struggles to reconcile his own altruistic nature with the brutally competitive reality of the Walk.
 He encourages and often saves his companions through his actions, advice, and quick thinking; conversely, in several instances, he intentionally goads them into pushing him away.
 McVries is Barkovitch's foil and openly detests the other boy for his deliberate cruelty.
 He is played by David Jonsson in the film adaptation.